 Hi friends!
 Excited to learn Portuguese today?
 In this Dica we will teach you how to say thank you in Portuguese, you are welcome in Portuguese and thank God in Portuguese too!
+Did you know the way to tell thank you to a woman is different from a men in Portuguese?
+We will also check out how to say no, thank you in Portuguese!
 Lots to learn today!
 Ready?
 Let’s go!

 Want to know how to say thank you in Portuguese?
 To begin with, check out this list with the most formal and informal ways of saying it: